hermelaa29/Group-9-cyber-security-/README.md

 ## 11. Conclusion

-This project addresses a gap in digital security tools for Ethiopian language users by proposing a local, offline, and privacy-preserving approach to phishing detection.
+This project addresses a gap in digital security tools for Ethiopian language users by proposing a local and privacy-preserving approach to phishing detection.
 By leveraging recent advances in small language models and focusing on real-world usage patterns, the system aims to provide practical support in environments where connectivity, literacy, and trust are key constraints.

 The use of message forwarding to a local bot provides a feasible and ethical method for user interaction, avoiding automated surveillance while still enabling timely feedback.